aknapen/Pinball/README.md

 ## Repository Organization
 The repository is organized into the following three directories:
-- `src/`: core source code for the Pinball and CLique predecoder implementations as well as some utility functions.
+- `src/`: core Python source code for functionally modeling the Pinball and Clique predecoder implementations as well as some utility functions.

 - `experiments/`: code for running experiments to reproduce key results from the paper.